 - Accommodation Interns will be based out of the Zavora Marine Lab research station.
 The research station was built to provide facilities as a field laboratory and housing for interns.
-The main building houses a conference room, office, and wet lab (downstairs), as well as three private and semi-private bedrooms and common room (upstairs), a communal kitchen, female and male toilets/hot showers, a storeroom and the directors’ house.
+The main building houses a conference room, main office, and student office (downstairs), as well as three shared bedrooms and a common room (upstairs), a communal kitchen, female and male toilets/showers, a storeroom and the directors’ house.
 The wet lab is complete with three stereoscopes, one microscope, a precision scale, and a conference room with a video projector.
 The large communal kitchen has plenty of fridge/freezer space, a hob, oven, hot water and there are braai (barbeque) facilities outside.
 For your security and convenience, the lab directors’ chalet is located on-site in case you need any assistance outside of working hours.

 Electricity in Zavora is limited to a few houses and enterprises, including the lab.
 Most of the local community lives under the light of the moon.
 Mozambique occasionally experiences power outages, usually for short periods of time.
-The lab is equipped with a backup electricity from solar panels and batteries in case of an extended outage.
 Plugs are 220V.
 Interns are advised to bring at least one adaptor–Mozambican (round two pin) and South African (round three pin) sockets–though the office is equipped with universal adaptors for laptops, cellphone, and camera chargers.

 - Money exchange You are advised to change your currency to the Mozambique Meticais (Met) when arriving in Mozambique.
-You can also withdraw cash from the ATM in the closest town once every two weeks (VISA card normally works better than other cards).
-Limited places accept VISA cards and other currencies might be accepted but the exchange rates are worse than in the bank.
+You can also withdraw cash from the ATM whenever we go to town.
 Please take care if changing money with people on the streets or at the border crossings, preferably wait until you are collected for your transfer and our staff will help you with this.